 Recent work includes:

-Jesse is regularly instructed in an advisory capacity and as an advocate in commercial matters.
+Jesse is regularly instructed in an advisory capacity and as an advocate in commercial matters, including cases with a commercial-chancery cross-over.
 Much of his commercial work involves professional negligence and/or insurance issues (detailed separately, below).
-His more general commercial work includes:
+More general commercial experience includes:

 Jesse acts in a range of insurance-related matters, both in an advisory capacity and as an advocate.
 Recent and ongoing work includes: